kirankumarhm/Vagrant-Docker-Go-Node-with-NVM/README.md

-# Vagrant-Docker-Go-Node-with-NVM
+# Vagrant + Docker + Go + Node with NVM
-This script will setup a VM that has Docker + Go + Node with NVM preinstalled and configured.
+This Vagrantfile will setup a VM that has Docker + Go + Node with NVM preinstalled and configured.

+Ubuntu 18.04
+Docker
+Golang
+NVM
+Node